danyspin97/rinstall/README.md

 $ rinstall
 ```

-After having reviewd the changes, add `-y` or `--yes` to perform an user installation:
+After having reviewed the changes, add `-y` or `--yes` to perform an user installation:

 ```
 $ rinstall -y